Cars and cyclists navigate the winding Lombard Street in San Francisco, surrounded by lush greenery and overlooking the cityscape.

 • A. B-roll adds depth to the story, breaking up the monotony of talking heads or continuous action, and maintaining viewer engagement.

-• B. It provides visual diversity, enhancing the with different perspectives and imagery that keep the audience interested.
+• B. It provides visual diversity, enhancing the video marketing with different perspectives and imagery that keep the audience interested.

 2. Context and Background Information